bibinlittle/aloysiousbenoy/README.md

-# My GitHub contributions as a Game of Life
+# My GitHub contributions as a Game of Life :octocat:

 [![GitHub Game of Life](https://github4life.herokuapp.com/aloysiousbenoy.gif?z=6)](https://github4life.herokuapp.com/aloysiousbenoy)

 (Be sure to click on it for the infinite scrolling version.)

-# Overview of Meine Arbeit an Github
+# Overview of Meine Arbeit an Github :octocat:
 ![](https://github-readme-stats.vercel.app/api?username=aloysiousBenoy&count_private=true&theme=dark&show_icons=true)

 ### What's this?